Thom Green

 Thom Green (born 4 September 1991) is an Australian actor and dancer who is best known for his role as Sammy in the ABC series Dance Academy, the lead role in Camp as Kip Wampler, and as Thomas Lasky in the Halo 4: Forward Unto Dawn web series.
-Green also starred in the 2015 film Downriver.
+Green also starred in the 2015 film Downriver and 2022 film Of an Age.

 Career

 Beginning his professional career in 2007, his first role was in the Network Ten telemovie Emerald Falls alongside actors Vince Colosimo, Georgie Parker and Catherine McClements.
 He also made his stage debut in 2007 playing Phillip in Lockie Leonard with the Merrigong Theatre Company.